-This motorcycle is equipped with tube tires.
+This motorcycle is equipped with cast wheels and tubeless tires with valves.

-• The front and rear tires should be of the same make and design, otherwise the handling characteristics of the vehicle cannot be guaranteed.
+The front and rear tires should be of the same make and design, otherwise the handling characteristics of the motorcycle cannot be guaranteed.

-• After extensive tests, only the tires listed below have been approved for this model by Yamaha Motor Co., Ltd.
+- After extensive tests, only the tires listed below have been approved for this model by Yamaha Motor Co., Ltd. - Always make sure that the valve caps are securely installed to prevent air pressure leakage. - Use only the tire valves and valve cores listed below to avoid tire deflation during a ride.